-Me with an opportunity to develop new ideas, access a wide variety of resources, and more importantly explore and create new knowledge by collaborating closely with other talented academics.
+S The research program provided me with an opportunity to develop new ideas, access a wide variety of resources, and more importantly explore and create new knowledge by collaborating closely with other talented academics.
 I believe studying at the Adelaide Business School is a rewarding experience for those seeking to make a greater impact through business research.